apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/observability/alert.md

 ## Troubleshooting

-If you cannot receive alert notices, run the commands below to get the logs of AlertManager and AlertManager-Webhook-Adaptor add-ons.
+If you cannot receive alert notifications, troubleshoot the logs of AlertManager and AlertManager-Webhook-Adaptor add-ons.

 ```bash
 # Find the corresponding Pod of AlertManager and get Pod name